AnchorBlueTop/Personal-Machine-Learning-Model/README.md

 - **Ergonomic Key Remapping:** I redesigned the entire control scheme for the interactive merger, creating an intuitive, clustered key layout that significantly improves workflow speed.

 #### XSeg Training Pipeline: Eliminating CPU Bottlenecks
-*   **Problem:** While analyzing training performance, I identified a severe bottleneck in the XSeg training pipeline.
-The GPU was frequently idle ("starving") while waiting for the CPU to prepare data batches, indicated by a cyclical fast-slow-slow iteration pattern.
+*   **Problem:** I identified a severe producer-consumer bottleneck in the XSeg training pipeline where the GPU was frequently idle ("starving") while waiting for the CPU to prepare data batches.
-*   **Solution:** I refactored the data loader for the XSeg model by removing an artificial 8-core cap and implementing new logic to intelligently allocate `(Total CPU Cores - 2)` processes for data generation.
+*   **Solution:** I refactored the data loader for the XSeg model, removing an artificial 8-core cap and implementing new logic to intelligently allocate `(Total CPU Cores - 2)` processes for data generation. **View the implementation in [`src/Model.py`](/src/Model.py)**.
-*   **Impact:** On my 16-core CPU, this increased data generation parallelism by **3.5x** (from 4 to 14 processes), completely eliminating the GPU starvation issue and leading to smoother, faster training performance.
+*   **Impact:** On my 16-core CPU, this increased data generation parallelism by **3.5x**, completely eliminating the GPU starvation issue and leading to smoother, faster training performance.

 ---